YangPiCui/ErgonomicVerticalKeyboard/Case/README.md

 ## 3D Printing the Case
 My 3D printer tunning is documented [here] (https://github.com/YangPiCui/3DPrinterCalibrationAndTuning/tree/master/DoogellVegaWithPLA).
 Make sure to update "ToleranceAndClearance.prt" for your own print parameters.
 "./NX_ErgonomicVerticalKeyboard_v1.2/STL Files" constains Cura project files.
-I have modelled the case to be printed vertically.
-Removing printing supports is currently very painful.
-Future versions will address this issue.
-I have also added tear-drop shaped M3 self-tapping pilot holes to do away with their print supports:
+I have modelled the case to be printed vertically and added tear-drop shaped M3 self-tapping pilot holes to do away with some supports:
 <img src="./Images/ASM_Case_LeftHand3.png">

-Printed front case with hot-glued keys:
+Front case with press-fit keycaps and hot-glued switches:
 <img src="./Images/CaseFront.jpg">

 How the keyboand will be used: